You may be able to claim Attendance Allowance if have an illness or disability, and need help with personal care or your day-to-day needs.

 If you’ve reached the qualifying age, have an illness or disability and you need help with personal care or someone to watch over you to make sure you are safe, you may be able to claim Attendance Allowance.

-If you are claiming before 6 December 2018, the qualifying age for Attendance Allowance is 65.
-If you are claiming on or after 6 December 2018, the qualifying age is your State Pension age.
+The qualifying age for Attendance Allowance is State Pension age.
 You can check your State Pension age using the government online calculator.

 This benefit is for you, not for a carer, and you don’t need to have someone looking after you to qualify.
 If you have a carer, they may be able to claim Carer’s Allowance or National Insurance contribution credits.